wearearima/big-data-platform/deployment/README.md

 	```
 	argo logs -n argo @latest
 	```
   You can also see all the pods by using `kubectl get pods` in the `argo` namespace.
-The logs of the pods might beku more complete through kubectl.
+The logs of the pods might be more complete through kubectl.

 - Terminate the job that is running: